Frequently asked questions about fleas

 The fact that you think they come back every year indicates that you haven't been thorough enough with your methods of eradication.
 Flea cocoons throughout your home can remain dormant for months, and they are also pretty resilient to most commercial insecticides.

 If you have pets and you allow them to go outside then you must use flea protection for every day of the year.
-We recommend Flea Tags because they last for up to 4 years.
+We recommend Flea Tags because they last for up to one year.